After the recent pandemic, there’s a lot of guitarists twiddling fingers, as clubs and bars are closed for gigs.

 The blues junior is the most versatile of the amps in this review.
 It’s small, lightish, and can be played very quietly at home, all the way up to a small gig scenario.

-All in all, you get an amp which is very close to imitating the boutique amp sounds, at a quarter of the price.
+All in all, you get an amp that is very close to imitating the boutique amp sounds, at a quarter of the price.

 Best 20 Watt Amp